 The good sister is a psychological thriller that will keep you on your toes until the very end.
 Fern and Rose are twins who have always had each other.
 Rose is the responsible one who has always looked out for Fern.

 Rose’s most important job was protecting Fern from their crazy mother.
 When Fern decides to have a baby for Rose, secrets start to come out.
-This one will keep you guessing until the end and even then, you’ll be thinking about this book.
+This is one of the books about sisters that will keep you guessing until the end and even then, you’ll be thinking about this book.